alachuacounty/nextjs-truth-rec/README.md

 ## WORKFLOW
 * Make sure to pull latest files before editing this project.

+## Styling within this project
+* Css in js was used to style components/elements throughout this project.
+Read more here: (https://nextjs.org/blog/styling-next-with-styled-jsx)

 ## File/Folder structure
 * Found inside pages folder are induvidual pages with their respective markup and styles